JulianOzelRose/TR-SaveMaster/README.md

 Tomb Raider III also stores ammunition on a primary and secondary offset, with the same logic as the previous two titles;
 an equipped weapon stores ammo on both offsets, while a non-equipped weapon only stores ammo in the primary offset.
 The secondary ammo indices are dynamically allocated.
 The methods for writing to ammunition are almost identical to Tomb Raider II.
+Once again, you will need to find and store the base location of the `{0xFF, 0xFF, 0xFF, 0xFF}` array that precedes the null padding of the savegame file.
 Here is the dictionary for the base secondary ammo index arrays for Tomb Raider III:

 ```
 private readonly Dictionary<byte, int[]> ammoIndexData = new Dictionary<byte, int[]>